Joel Klatt: College career

-Klatt walked-on to Colorado as a QB in 2002.
-As a true freshman, he played in 3 games, mostly on the punt return team as a rusher/blocker against Missouri and Iowa State.
+Klatt walked on at Colorado as a quarterback in 2002.
+As a true freshman, he played in three games, mostly on the punt return team as a rusher and blocker against Missouri and Iowa State.
 Against Baylor, he went 0–3 passing.
-He is one of 4 true freshman walk-ons to see action since 1986 for Colorado and was the Scout Team Offense Award Winner for the Colorado State game.
+He is one of four true freshman walk-ons to see action since 1986 for Colorado and was the Scout Team Offense Award Winner for the Colorado State game.
 The Buffs were Big 12 North Champions that season and played in the Alamo Bowl.

-The following year, Klatt earned the starting position at QB and went on to set 19 school records and tied one.
-He earned all-Big 12 honors and Colorado's John Mack Award (CU's Offensive Player of the Year).
-He was 233–358 for 2,614 yards and 21 touchdowns.
-In Klatt's first game as starting QB, he was National Player of the Week by The Sporting News, SI.com, collegefootballnews.com, and Big 12 Conference Offensive Player of the Week in Colorado's first game of the season.
-He went 21–34 for 402 yards and 4 touchdowns winning the game with a 6-play, 75-yard drive with 40 seconds left in the game.
+The following year, Klatt earned the starting position at quarterback and went on to set 19 school records and tied one.
+He earned all-Big 12 honors and Colorado's John Mack Award (Colorado's Offensive Player of the Year).
+He was 233–358 passing for 2,614 yards and 21 touchdowns.
+Klatt made his first start in Colorado's first game of the season against Colorado State.
+He went 21–34 for 402 yards and four touchdowns, winning the game with a 6-play, 75-yard drive with forty seconds left in the game.
+For his performance, he was named National Player of the Week by The Sporting News, SI.com, and collegefootballnews.com, and won Big 12 Conference Offensive Player of the Week.
 He suffered a sprained shoulder injury during the Washington State game causing him to miss two starts against Florida State and Baylor.
-He returned from the injury with a record setting game against Kansas going 38–54 with 419 yards.
-His two 400-yard throwing games ranked 4th and 5th most passing yards in a game by a walk-on (or former walk-on) in NCAA Division I history prior to the 2005–06 season.
+He returned from the injury with a record-setting game against Kansas going 38–54 with 419 yards.
+His two 400-yard throwing games ranked fourth- and fifth-most passing yards in a game by a walk-on (or former walk-on) in NCAA Division I history prior to the 2005–06 season.